imagelessthought/videowall_app/README.md

   </tr>
 </table>

 This is a simple javascript app that will produce a webpage running slideshows with mixed content (videos and images).
+Just drop this onto your webserver and it will work.
+The **json/** folder is a **JSON Generator** that will create the json file for your slide automatically. **slides/** contains a demo slide of each layout type.

 ## Features:
 - Base aspect ratio: **16:9**.